Healthy Homes Assessment Te Hauke

 Home Assessments Te Hauke for Rental Properties

-There are a myriad of concerns to be able to examine when conducting an home inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standard.
-There are a few examples:
+There are a variety of concerns to be able to examine when conducting the house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
+The most common are:

 • Does the house have sufficient ventilation including extractor fans?

-The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of a tenant services ruling could be significant for property owners and landlords.
-For professional advice get in touch today and book your rental property house evaluation.
+The consequences of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling could be significant for property owners and landlords.
+For expert assistance, get in touch today to schedule your rental properties house assessment.

 home assessments for rental properties